Most people first hear about Ehlers-Danlos Syndrome (EDS) as a collagen disorder. That is a useful starting point, but it is not the whole map.

 Authoritative Sources & Further Reading

-- The Ehlers-Danlos Society: Detailed diagnostic criteria and subtype breakdowns
+- The Ehlers-Danlos Society: EDS overview and subtype breakdowns